Snowstorm marches north after blanketing Southeast

 The same weather system that dumped snow in the Southeast on Friday is marching farther up the East Coast, where major cities are forecast to get several inches over the weekend.

-"This is the first significant winter storm for the East Coast," CNN Meteorologist Derek Van Dam said Saturday morning.
+"This is the first significant winter storm for the East Coast," CNN Meteorologist Derek Van Dam said Saturday.
 "Once this storm moves off the coast, it will have blanketed a swath of snow stretching roughly 2,000 miles from the deep South to the New England coast.

-More than 70 million people across the upper South and Northeast are under a winter storm warning, watch or advisory, but those numbers will change as the system moves away from the Southeast on Saturday morning.
+More than 70 million people across the upper South and Northeast are under a winter storm warning, watch or advisory, but those numbers will change as the system moves away from the Southeast.

-"We are still in a lull at 1 a.m., but ingredients coming together for snow to develop before sunrise," The National Weather Service's office in Baltimore tweeted Saturday morning. " Most of the accumulating snow will fall after daybreak but before noon."
+"We are still in a lull at 1 a.m., but ingredients coming together for snow to develop before sunrise," The National Weather Service's office in Baltimore tweeted Saturday. " Most of the accumulating snow will fall after daybreak but before noon."

 The storm's impact will vary along the path, with Washington and New York City expecting between 3 inches and 6 inches of snow Saturday into Sunday, while Boston may be a bit higher, according to Van Dam.

-The storm is expected to drop 6 to 8 inches of snow on Boston and Providence, Rhode Island, through the weekend while Philadelphia should get about 3-5 inches, the National Weather Service said.
+The storm is expected to drop 6 to 8 inches of snow on Boston and Providence, Rhode Island, while Philadelphia should get about 3-5 inches, the National Weather Service said.

 As the snowstorm moves away from the Southeast, it'll leave a series of temperatures well below average for most areas across the region, and take the wintry conditions to the Northeast.